News & Events

 Community Walks are offered monthly and are open to all ages.
 Walkers should wear sturdy shoes and outdoor clothes and come prepared for any weather.
 Feel free to bring binoculars and cameras.
 Call (509) 248-5065 with questions or email firstname.lastname@example.org.

-Tuesday Night at the Heights - Hike the Winery Trail, June 21, 6 pm at NHV/Wildridge Wineries
+Tuesday Night at the Heights - Hike the Winery Trail, 6pm on the 3rd Tuesday of the month at NHV/Wilridge Wineries

 Join CCC Trail Guides on a hike along the Winery Trail.
 Guides will share their knowledge of Cowiche Canyon.
 The hike will be approximately 60 minutes and 1.6 miles in length.
 The Winery Trail switchbacks down the side of the canyon and the views are spectacular.
 This hike is offered as part of NHV and Wilridge Wineries Tuesday Nights at the Heights.